seamusabshere/fuzzy_match/README.markdown

 ### Stop words

-Ignore common and/or meaningless words.
-Applied before normalizers.
+Ignore common and/or meaningless words when doing string similarity.

 Adding a stop word like `THE` ensures that it is not taken into account when comparing "THE CAT", "THE DAT", and "THE CATT"

-### Normalizers (formerly called tighteners)

-Strip strings down to the essentials.
-Applied after stop words.

-Adding a normalizer like `/(boeing).*(7\d\d)/i` will cause "BOEING COMPANY 747" and "boeing747" to be normalized to "BOEING 747" and "boeing 747", respectively.
-Since things are generally downcased before they are compared, these would be an exact match.
+Stop words are NOT removed when checking `:must_match_at_least_one_word` and when doing identities and groupings.

 ## Find options

 * `read`: how to interpret each record in the 'haystack', either a Proc or a symbol
 * `must_match_grouping`: don't return a match unless the needle fits into one of the groupings you specified
 * `must_match_at_least_one_word`: don't return a match unless the needle shares at least one word with the match.
 Note that "Foo's" is treated like one word (so that it won't match "'s") and "Bolivia," is treated as just "bolivia"
-* `first_grouping_decides`: force records into the first grouping they match, rather than choosing a grouping that will give them a higher score
 * `gather_last_result`: enable `last_result`

 ## Case sensitivity

 String similarity is case-insensitive.
 Everything is downcased before scoring.
 This is a change from previous versions.

-Be careful when trying to use case-sensitivity in your rules; in general, things are downcased before comparing.
+Be careful with uppercase letters in your rules; in general, things are downcased before comparing.

 ## String similarity algorithm